 1. Broadley Vineyards + Alsea Falls Recreation Site

 Broadley Vineyards is a second generation family-run wine operation in Monroe, Oregon.
-Their tasting room is right on the main drag in this classic small town, housed in what was once a Pontiac dealership.
+Their tasting room is right on the main drag in this classic small town, housed in what was once a Pontiac dealership—convenient for the countless Willamette Valley wine tours that roll through.
 The vineyard has always taken a sustainable approach to grape growing.
 Claudia’s Choice is one of the highest regarded wines produced by Broadley, while the newer Jessica Pinot Noir is a delicious whole cluster-style, uniquely produced with wild yeast fermentation.

 In addition to Broadley’s tasting room, Monroe will soon be home to the brand new Long Timber Brewing Co.
 You can go to a wine tasting, grab a bite and a beer at Long Timber, and then make your way to nearby Alsea Falls Recreation Site to hike and camp.